Loop Images/Universal Images Group Editorial/Getty Images

 Evelyn Marie Adams defied huge odds: The New Jersey convenience store clerk won a seven-figure prize not once, but twice.

 Adams hauled in $3.9 million from her state's Pick-6 lottery game in October 1985 -- and she kept playing.
 Soon after, another $1.4 million was hers.

 Many requests for financial help ensued.
-"I couldn't go anywhere without being recognized," she told The New York Times seven years after her second windfall, adding, "A few of my relatives were angry because I had so much."
+"I couldn't go anywhere without being recognized," she told The New York Times in 1993.
+"A few of my relatives were angry because I had so much."

-Those were the good old days compared to what happened next.
-She ended up losing a large chunk of her fortune in Atlantic City casinos.
+She apparently never developed good savings habits and ended up losing a large chunk of her fortune in Atlantic City casinos.
 In 2012, The New York Post caught up with her at a New Jersey trailer park.

 "I'm broke now . . .
 I work two jobs," she told the newspaper.
 "My advice to anyone (who wins) would be to go to your lawyer and accountant first."